 Based on the results of the risk management process, manufacturers shall define the categories of users and consumers that are to be excluded from the use of the device or for which special conditions of use have to be applied.
 A consumer shall be understood as a natural person on whom a product without an intended medical purpose is intended to be used.

-Throughout the entire lifecycle of a device, the manufacturer shall establish a system to ensure a continuous systematic update of the risk management process.
+Throughout the entire lifecycle of a device, the manufacturer shall establish a system to ensure a continuous systematic update of the risk management process in relation to that device.

 Risk management planning

-Risk management planning documents shall, at least:
+Risk management planning documents shall include:

-include references and description of the device, including its parts and components;
+references and description of the device, including its parts and components;

-specify the life cycle phases of the device covered by each activity included in the plan;
+a list of the activities to be performed in each step of the risk management process, their scope and the actions for the verification of completion and effectiveness of the risk control measures;

-list the activities to be performed for each step of the process, their scope and the activities for the verification of completion and effectiveness of the risk control measures;
+a specification of the life cycle phases of the device covered by each activity included in the plan;

-specify responsibilities and authorities for the execution of the activities, for the approvals of the results and for the risk management review;
+a specification of responsibilities and authorities for the execution of the activities, for the approvals of the results and for the risk management review;

-specify criteria for risk acceptability based on the policy;
+a specification of criteria for risk acceptability based on the policy referred to in Section 2.2;

-specify criteria for the collection of relevant information from the production and from the post production phases and for the use of such information to review and update, if necessary, the risk management results.
+a specification of criteria for the collection of relevant information from the production and from the post production phases and for the use of such information to review and update, if necessary, the risk management results.

 The criteria for risk acceptability shall include the description of the criterion for the acceptability of the overall residual risk.
-The method for the evaluation of the overall residual risk shall be defined.
+The method for the evaluation of the overall residual risk shall be defined and documented.

-Defining the criteria for risk acceptability according to the principles established by the policy, manufacturers shall consider that all risks shall be eliminated or reduced as far as possible.
-In particular, risks of death or irreversible serious injury or serious deterioration in state of health, also related to surgical intervention, shall be accepted only if eliminated or reduced as far as possible.
-If the undesirable side-effects are of transient nature and do not require medical or surgical intervention to prevent life-threatening illness or permanent impairment of a body function or permanent damage to a body structure, residual risks shall be considered as being acceptable.
-If one or more of the above conditions cannot be met, the manufacturer shall provide a justification explaining the reasons for the acceptability of the risks.
+In defining the criteria for risk acceptability in accordance with the principles established by the policy referred to in Section 2.2, manufacturers shall consider that all risks are to be eliminated or reduced as far as possible.
+Risks of death or irreversible serious injury or serious deterioration of the state of health, including risks related to surgical intervention, shall be accepted only if eliminated or reduced as far as possible.
+If the undesirable side-effects are of transient nature and do not require medical or surgical intervention to prevent life-threatening illness or permanent impairment of a body function or permanent damage to a body structure, residual risks may be considered as being acceptable.
+If one or more of the conditions laid down in this Section is not met, the manufacturer shall provide a justification explaining the reasons for the acceptability of the risks.

 Identification of hazards and risk analysis

-Documents for hazards identification and risk analysis shall, at least:
+Documents for the identification of hazards and risk analysis shall:

 include a description of the device, its intended use and the reasonably foreseeable misuse;